pitivi/pitivi/docs/attic/Project_loading_and_saving.md

         unchanged
 10. Modified Project State, New Project Command
-    1. Close Project confirmation dialog displayed, presenting choices of “Save”, “Dont' Save”, and “Cancel”
+    1. Close Project confirmation dialog displayed, presenting choices of “Save”, “Don't Save”, and “Cancel”
         1. Cancel: a new project is not created, and the old project is not saved
         2. Don't Save: the new project will replace the current, and it